Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- The Lions have called a pass in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
+- The Lions have thrown the football in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
 This offensive attack ranks 28th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Packers.